 (REAL spoiler alert) Jack of course is an uber-textbook psychopath who marries Grace with the idea of imprisoning innocent childlike Millie in a terrifying red basement room and delighting in her suffering.
 Any fun one has reading this story involves the mind games between Grace and Jack as she attempts to escape his clutches and prevent Millie’s real-life nightmare.
 But OMG clever Jack is always one jump ahead.
-It’s intriguing (but you’d have to have more histrionic and credulous imagination even than me to call it terrifying) to see poor Grace stuck: she desperately needs to, but can’t, get anybody to believe her as Jack steamrollers all roads with the idea that Grace is a schizophrenic full of outrageous delusions.
+It’s intriguing (but you’d have to be more histrionic and credulous even than me to call it terrifying) to see poor Grace stuck: she desperately needs to, but can’t, get anybody to believe her as Jack steamrollers all escape routes with the idea that Grace is a schizophrenic full of outrageous delusions.
 (End spoiler alert)

 And then of course in the end we find out who finally outsmarts who and wins.
 Fun, hm?